• See Also

 2. Convalesent serum 3-4 weeks after illness onset

-3. Culture (Growth may require 16 weeks)
+3. Culture (Growth may require 16 weeks on special media)

 1. Blood Culture